jidongxiao/CSCI1200-DataStructures/lectures/09_iterators_linked_lists/README.md

 ### List Sort Example

-The following [example](list_sort.cpp) demonstrate how to call the list sort function.
+The following [example](list_sort.cpp) demonstrates how to call the list sort function.

 ```cpp
 #include <iostream>